Work Experience Classes for Your Students

 • Complete an internship affiliation agreement- Contact Jason Jarvinen ( JJarvinen@palomar.edu ) to obtain the latest internship affiliation agreement.

-Once the course begins, you’ll be responsible for the following:
+Once the course begins, instructors are responsible for the following:

-• Lead an orientation for students at the beginning of the course to review syllabus/grading, talk about learning objectives, and have student submit a student data sheet
+• Lead an orientation for students at the beginning of the course to review syllabus/grading, talk about learning objectives, and have student submit a student employment data sheet.

 • Work with the student to set 3 learning objectives with feedback from the student’s internship supervisor.
 The learning objectives should focus on learning a new skill, improving an existing skill, or taking on a new project.